-Now while the goat designated by law, listen carefully, for Azazel shall be left standing alive before the Lord to make expiation with it and to send it off to the wilderness for Azazel.
+Now, while the goat designated by lock, listen carefully, for Azazel shall be left standing alive before the Lord to make expiation with it and to send it off to the wilderness for Azazel.

-Now that is simply a statement in which the original Hebrew is not translated.
+Now, that is simply a statement in which the original Hebrew is not translated.

-Whereas it was translated in the English for the scapegoat, the lot for the scapegoat.
+Whereas it was translated in the English as for the scapegoat, the lock for the scapegoat.

-This was the lot, let's say, for Azazel.
+This was the lock, let's say, for Azazel.

-In the other place where it says the lot fell to be the scapegoat, that goat shall be presented before the Lord verse 10.
+In the other place where it says the lock fell to be the scapegoat, that goat shall be presented before the Lord, verse 10.

-That's described here with the word that the goat designated by law for Azazel will be sent off to the wilderness for Azazel.
+That's described here with the words that the goat designated by lock for Azazel will be sent off to the wilderness for Azazel.